|| the MISSION ||

 A New Model

 Our work is not niche.
 Our audiences are not imaginary.
-We believe the industry needs to change; that there are enough resources for everyone to thrive, and that wealth must be shared, decentralized, and rooted in community.The System Isn't Broken
+We believe the industry needs to change; that there are enough resources for everyone to thrive, and that wealth must be shared, decentralized, and rooted in intentional community investment.

 It's Working As Designed